 |Design||The SRS review is carried out and the scope of testing is identified.
 We have much more information on what to test and a good estimate of how many test cases we might get etc. A second version of the Test plan is created incorporating all this information.|

-From the above table it is clear that test plan is not a document that you can create all at once and use it from then on.
+From the above table, it is clear that the test plan is not a document that you can create all at once and use it from then on.

 |Items in a Test Plan Template||What do they contain|

 |Scope =>||Test scenarios/Test objectives that will be validated.|

 |Out of scope =>||Enhanced clarity on what we are not going to cover|